BishalN/Noof/README.md

 - use proper layout system for whole app rather than having everything in page file Doing this does not refereshes the editor

 - add loading components to all place

-- add time and excerpt to note data type

 - Proper onboarding flow for user
-- Smooth Transition from one note to other or even one notebook to other or tags

 - Add a feedback button in bottom right corner to github issue
 - Mobile ui for sidebar